RealSinaEslami/NeuralNetworkFromScratch/README.md

 __________
 The code i've provided is not complete like Pytorch and Tensorflow at all!
 It's just a simple two layer network.
 But i made it clear for understanding.

-You have to know only algebra and math and a little bit working with numpy library
+You have to know only algebra and math and a little bit working with numpy library.
+Consider that my code is not complete and efficient and the backpropagation function may not work properly.
+I only provide it for better learning 😊

 how does the network looke like?
 * 1. Forward Function ✅